Addiction as Entrenchment

 There is a similar (identical?) theory put forward by Marc Lewis in The Biology of Desire.
 He explains addiction as the process of "reciprocal narrowing".
 The process of reciprocal narrowing does not remove conflicting desires, but instead reinforces a pattern of dealing with conflict through a progressively narrower, habitual response (substance, action, mental dissociation).
 Addiction, therefore, as you suggested, is a process of managing the "conflict between two or more preferences within the mind."

-#744·Dennis HackethalOP revised about 1 year agoMy conjecture
+#744·Dennis HackethalOP revised over 1 year agoMy conjecture

 Conjecture: addiction is the result of the entrenchment of a conflict between two or more preferences in a mind.